pyvista/scikit-gmsh/CONTRIBUTING.rst

         """
         # deprecated 0.37.0, convert to error in 0.40.0, remove 0.41.0
         warnings.warn(
             "`addition` has been deprecated.
-Use scikit-gmsh.add instead", skgmshDeprecationWarning,
+Use skgmsh.add instead", skgmshDeprecationWarning,
         )
         add(a, b)